Ultima (series): Lord British

 Lord British is the ruler of Britannia, and an in-game personification of the creator of the series, Richard Garriott.
 His name comes from a nickname given to him by friends at a computer camp, who felt that his way of saying "hello" was distinctly "British."
 The "Lord" prefix was added when he played the dungeon master in Dungeons & Dragons games.
 Garriott released early games, such as Akalabeth, under the name and occasionally appeared in Ultima Online playing as Lord British.
 He is still known as Lord British even after his departure from Ultima maker Origin Systems: Garriott retained the trademark rights to the name Lord British with its associated symbols, and the character appeared in his latest (and now defunct) online game, Tabula Rasa as General British.

+The character's near-invulnerability is one of his most renowned traits.
+While British is normally invincible in most game, in almost every Ultimate game he appears players have devised way to assassinate the character, later defined as the Lord British Postulate which states: "If it exists as a living creature in an MMORPG, someone, somewhere, will try to kill it."
+Writing for Computer and Video Games, Kieron Gillen described the phenomenon as developing from players exploiting gaps in the games’ logic into developers deliberately hiding methods for killing the character as Easter eggs.
+One famous incident occurred in Ultima Online, in which due to an oversight coinciding with a server crash, British was killed during the game's beta test.